ernestosanchezCS/Ernesto-Note-Taker/README.md

 ## Usage

-To run tests, run the following command:
+To run, run the following command:

 ```

-node index.js
+npm start

 ```